This program is under construction. Please check our website in January!

-In the Netherlands, PhD students ( promovendi) are formally considered as academic researchers rather than as students.
+In the Netherlands, PhD students (promovendi) are formally considered academic researchers rather than students.

 Typically, young mathematicians (recent MSc), working at an institute of higher education, who wish to pursue a PhD at the KdV Institute.
 However, the programme is in principle open to mathematicians with an MSc degree.